bioinform/somaticseq/README.md

 ## Requirements
 This [dockerfile](utilities/Dockerfiles/somaticseq.base-1.3.dockerfile) reveals the dependencies
 * Python 3, plus pysam, numpy, scipy, pandas, and xgboost libraries.
-* R, plus [ada](https://cran.r-project.org/package=ada): required for AdaBoost.
-(XGBoost is implemented in python).
 * [BEDTools](https://bedtools.readthedocs.io/en/latest/): required when parallel processing is invoked, and/or when any bed files are used as input files.
+* At least one of the callers we have incorporated, i.e., MuTect2 (GATK4) / MuTect / Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, TNscope, and/or Platypus.
+SomaticSeq relies on 3rd-party caller(s) to generate mutation candidates.
 * Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).
-* At least one of the callers we have incorporated, i.e., MuTect2 (GATK4) / MuTect / Indelocator, VarScan2, JointSNVMix2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, Strelka2, TNscope, and/or Platypus.
+* Optional: R and [ada](https://cran.r-project.org/package=ada): required for AdaBoost.
+(XGBoost is implemented in python).
 * To install SomaticSeq, `cd somaticseq` and then run `./setup.py install`.
-You'll need to install R and its libraries separately.
+You'll need to install R and ada package separately.

 ## To install from github source with conda
 ```